docker/docs/content/billing/faqs.md

 1. Select your user avatar to open the drop-down menu.
 2. Select **Billing**.
-3. Select the account or organization name to view the billing details.
+3. Select the user or organization account to view the billing details.

 Here you can find your renewal date near the bottom-right of your plan details.